scottgriv/PRG-Personal-Repository-Guidelines/templates/template_guide.md

 2. Click on the appropriate template link above, then **Fork** the template repository.
     - When you click **New Repository**, you will now have an option under **Repository template** to select the template you just forked.
+        - Optionally, you can **Clone** the template, and mark it as a template when you push it to GitHub.
     - This will create a new repository with the template's contents, which you can then clone to your local machine and edit as needed.
     - View the [README Guidelines](../guidelines/readme_guidelines.md) for more information on how to edit the template's contents.
+    - Make sure you update the **PRG Connection File** to categorize your repository properly as well.
+        - Follow the instructions in the [PRG-Personal-Repository-Guidelines - Table Generator Guide](https://github.com/scottgriv/PRG-Personal-Repository-Guidelines/blob/main/categories/table_generator_guide.md) for more information on how to use the **PRG** framework and **PRG Connection File (PRGCF)**.

 ## Resources